 5. Do you have my correct frequent flier/hotel points reward number in?

-As someone who cherishes their frequent flier miles and hotel points, since it’s the main way I can travel like a rockstar, I always ask if the hotel has my correct rewards number in their system.
-I don’t want to have to go chasing after them later, even though sometimes I still have to when my account still doesn’t get credited.
+As someone who cherishes their frequent flier miles and hotel points, since it’s the main way I can travel like a rock star, I always ask if the hotel has my correct rewards number in their system.
+I don’t want to have to go chasing after them later, even though sometimes I still have to if my account doesn’t get credited for some reason.
 Oftentimes, booking through a third party won’t get you the points or benefits like free WiFi.

 1. TDHill|